By Janice A Jones |Last Updated April 6, 2019

 Here's a little help in understanding them

 Cockers are sweet, friendly, compassionate, and gentle.
-They are pretty much the perfect dog, that is, if you get them from a good breeder.
-This cannot be stressed enough with this breed.
+They can be the perfect dog, if you get them from a good breeder.

 After the Disney movie Lady and the Tramp, the popularity of this breed skyrocketed.

-Everyone wanted one so they were just bred carelessly which led to aggressive Cockers with bad temperaments.
+Everyone wanted one, so they were just bred carelessly which led to aggressive Cockers with poor temperaments.

-With this being said, there were the Cocker breeders that did not like the bad reputation that the careless breeders were giving the playful pups.
+Some Cocker breeders did not appreciate the reputation that the careless breeders were giving to their breed..

-Therefore, they worked extra hard to correct the situation.
-It is still important to this day to find a responsible breeder that maintains the breeds’ standard friendliness instead of the breeders that almost ruined the breed.
+They worked extra hard to correct the problem.
+It is important to find a responsible breeder that focuses on friendliness.

-Cocker spaniels have the reputation for being very sociable and friendly, which is absolutely true if they are very well socialized as young puppies.
+Cocker spaniels maintain the reputation for being sociable and friendly, if socialized as young puppies.

 Training is very important though or your perfect pup may become aggressive and territorial.

-These little cuties can live pretty much anywhere and do well with apartment dwellers.
-They do however need quite of bit of exercise such as daily walks or playtime.
+These little cuties can live anywhere and do well with apartment dwellers.
+They do need exercise such as daily walks or playtime.

 This behavior is achieved by letting your dog know that you are the alpha-dog and that you are in charge.